 Determine environmental aspects in conformity with standards: Conclusion

 The handling of environmental aspects is of great importance in environmental management according to ISO 14001.
 At this point, many points are set for an effective management system - and for the environment itself.
 Identifying significant environmental aspects with negative or positive effects on the environment is not like looking into a crystal ball.

 Even though the standard does not specify a concrete method, process-oriented tools and procedures can be developed in a comparatively uncomplicated manner for determining environmental aspects.
 Examples include checklists for environmental aspects, how their environmental impacts can be identified, or evaluation matrices with corresponding evaluation criteria.
 Companies can therefore meet the requirements of ISO 14001 on environmental aspects in a systematic, structured and targeted way.

 DQS: What we can do for you

-The benefits of a management system in accordance with the environmental standard ISO 14001 unfold fully with auditing and certification.
-As an expert certification body accredited by the German DAkkS (Deutsche Akkreditierungsstelle GmbH), among others, we audit the effectiveness of your environmental management system as part of the classic certification process.
+The benefits of a management system in accordance with the environmental standard DIN EN ISO 14001 unfold fully with auditing and certification.
+As an expert certifier accredited by the Deutsche Akkreditierungsstelle GmbH (DAkkS), we audit the effectiveness of your environmental management system as part of the classic certification process.
 It can also be part of an integrated management system.

 We plan our audits individually and tailor them to the circumstances and goals of your company.
 With the DQS certificate, you receive internationally recognized proof that the strict environmental requirements of the standard have actually been met.
 Annual monitoring serves to ensure process stability and minimize risks.
 Recertification takes place every three years.